aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/01-create-cluster.md

 1. Click **Create Cluster** Button

-1. Name the cluster **hpc-cluster-fsx** and select **Template**.
+1. Name the cluster **hpc-cluster** and select **Template**.
 On the next step you'll be prompted to provide a file, download the template linked below and select that when prompted:

 {{% button href="/template/cluster-config-fsx.yml" icon="fas fa-save" %}}Download Template{{% /button %}}